hyperswine/hyperswine.github.io/_posts/archive/2022-02-18-spectro-update.md

 layout: post
 title: Spectro Update
 ---

 ## Yay?

-So I kinda overcame a bit of the negus in the brain.
+So I kinda overcame a bit of the bug in the brain.
 Anyway It kinda makes sense now.
 Maybe?
 The UART0 output now shows.
 I literally encapsulated within a macro and called it.
 And it worked.
 So...

 Well now we can start building kernel modules that use the kernel manager.
 The kernel manager is started on `_start`.
 Then the services are basically low level functions and algorithms that are builtin to the kernel code running.
 Higher level services like device service handler, networkd, loggers should be started after boot as a process running in pseudo kernel mode.
 Those services can be terminated by the user, with reprecussions.
 Though usually the kernel just resets or restarts them if something critical were to be messed with.
 So maybe those startup processes should just run in full kernel mode.